JanDeDobbeleer/oh-my-posh/docs/docs/config-segment.md

 You can use these on any segment, the engine is responsible for adding them correctly.

-- prefix: `string`
-- postfix: `string`
 - include_folders: `[]string`
 - exclude_folders: `[]string`
 - template: `string` - A go text/template [template][templates] to render the text

-#### Prefix

-The string content will be put in front of the segment's output text.
-Useful for symbols, text or other customizations.
-If this is not set, it will be an empty space in `plain` mode.
-If you want to remove the space before the segment, specify this as `''`.

-#### Postfix

-The string content will be put after the segment's output text.
-Useful for symbols, text or other customizations.
-If this is not set, it will default to an empty space in `plain` mode.
-If you want to remove the space after the segment, specify this as `''`.

 #### Include / Exclude Folders